8 Best Renters Insurance Companies in California of 2026

 What Does Renters Insurance Cover?

-In California, the standard renters insurance policy covers liability, personal property theft or damage, medical treatment, and loss of use.
+California's standard renters insurance policy covers liability, personal property theft or damage, medical treatment, and loss of use.

 Liability Coverage

-Liability coverage protects you against lawsuits from someone who sustains bodily injuries or property damage that you or your family caused.
+Liability coverage protects you against lawsuits from someone who sustains bodily injuries or property damage you or your family caused.

 Liability coverage also pays for your legal defense.